siemens/edgeshark/docs/getting-started.md

    simply run the included installer executable inside it.
 Next, follow the on-screen instructions of the installer.

+4. In Edgeshark's web UI simply click on one of the Wireshark fin buttons to start a Wireshark capture session.

 #### **Linux 64bit**

 We offer distribution-specific packages in `.apk`, `.deb`, and `.rpm` formats